uutzinger/camera/README.md

 7. ``` pip3 install h5py....```
 8. ``` pip3 install spinnaker_python...```

-with ```....``` replaced by TAB-key.

 9. Make sure you have ```C:\temp``` directory if you use the example storage programs.

-10. To get best tiff performance intalling libtiff is advised: https://github.com/uutzinger/Windows_Install_Scripts/blob/master/Buildinglibtiff.md
+10. To get better tiff performance, installing libtiff is advised: https://github.com/uutzinger/Windows_Install_Scripts/blob/master/Buildinglibtiff.md

 ### To install OpenCV on Raspi: